“Is My Spouse Manipulative?” Know The Signs Of A Controlling Wife

 Evaluate your wife’s behavioral and communication patterns

 However, if your wife rarely or never behaves in a severely controlling manner, there is likely hope for your marriage.
 If you feel controlled, but your wife's behavior doesn't match what was described in this article, you should focus first on improving marital communication.
 Your wife may be having trouble expressing her needs, or you may have difficulty communicating yours.
-Things like nagging and repeated requests don't amount to being controlling, but they do indicate a potentially harmful communication pattern.
+It may even be a case of one person being unable to listen to the other.
+Things like nagging and repeated requests don't amount to being controlling, but they do indicate a potentially harmful communication pattern that can make it difficult to be in a healthy relationship.

 Reflect on your own needs

 You should take time for self-reflection to ensure you know your own needs and are able to communicate them.
+Listen to your gut feelings.
 What is making you feel controlled?
 Are there specific things you want your wife to do differently?
 Be sure you can answer those questions before discussing the issue with your wife.
 Your needs matter just as much as hers, but it's important you can adequately describe your perspective.
 When bringing your concerns to your wife, do so politely and constructively.

 How can online therapy help?